Cuprate/cuprate/books/protocol/src/consensus_rules/blocks/weights.md

 ## Long Term Block Weight

-The blocks long term weight is the blocks weight adjusted with previous blocks weights.
+The block's long term weight is the block's weight adjusted with previous block's weights.

 ### Calculating A Blocks Long Term Weight

-Up till hard-fork 10 the blocks long term weight is just the blocks weight[^pre-hf-10-long-weight].
+Up until hard-fork 10, the blocks long term weight is just the block's weight[^pre-hf-10-long-weight].

-From hard-fork 10 onwards we first get the median long term weight over the last 100000 blocks, if this is less than the [penalty free zone](#penalty-free-zone) then set the median long term weight to this instead[^ltw-median].
+From hard-fork 10 onwards we first get the median long term weight over the last 100,000 blocks, if this is less than the [penalty free zone](#penalty-free-zone) then set the median long term weight to this instead[^ltw-median].

 Now we need to set a shot term constraint and adjusted block weight, the way we do this is different depending on the hard-fork.